tpietruszka/hyperspace_explorer/README.md

 ### Glossary
-- `Run` - single execution of a `Task` with a specific config (set of parameters), concluded by calculation of a quality metric (one or more). \
+- `Run` - single execution of a `Task` with a specific config (set of parameters), concluded by calculation of a quality metric.\
-Example: training a classifier with the hyper-parameters provided in the config, calculating AUROC/accuracy/... on the validation set. \
+Example: training a classifier with the hyper-parameters provided in the config, calculating accuracy on the validation set.\
-Each run gets its entry - including parameters, code versions, result metrics, additional meta-information -\
+Each run gets its entry in a selected MongoDB database, in the `runs` collection.
+It includes all parameters, code versions, result metrics, captured output, and possibly custom diagnostic information.
-in the MongoDB database, `runs` collection.
 - `Task` - fully specified problem to solve, and then compare different solutions to. \
-Consists of a chosen
+Consists of a chosen `Scenario` and some parameters passed to it - e.g. which dataset to use.
-`Scenario` and some parameters passed to it - e.g. which dataset to use, how big a sample of a training set to use, etc. Each task should be specified as a .json file.
+Each task should be specified as a .json file.
 - `Scenario` - template of a `Task` without its parameters.
 When parameterized by `Task` parameters and a `Run` config it can be executed, and should return a quality metric.
 Each `Scenario` is a class, inheriting from `scenario_base.Scenario`.
 Its `.single_run()` method typically contains dataset construction,